skrehanahamed/skrehanahamed/README.md

 👋 Hi there!
-I'm Sk Rehan Ahamed, an embedded C developer currently working at Wipro.
+I'm Sk Rehan Ahamed, an Senior embedded developer currently working at Alten India.
 My primary focus lies in Autosar and embedded systems.
 I have a solid foundation in Functional Safety (FuSa) practices, which is crucial in ensuring the reliability of automotive software.

 🌱 Currently, I'm diving into UnixCppSys, expanding my skill set to encompass Unix-based systems and C++ development.
 Additionally, I'm delving into QT/QML, exploring graphical user interface development for embedded applications.